seeu-inspace/easyg/mobile/README.md

 - Check for HTML injections
 - Search for XSS
   - With this type of attack, it's possible to achieve an RCE.
 Check [this](https://www.joshmorony.com/why-xss-attacks-are-more-dangerous-for-capacitor-cordova-apps/) and [this](https://research.securitum.com/security-problems-of-apache-cordova-steal-the-entire-contents-of-the-phone_s-memory-card-with-one-xss/)

+## Hardcoded strings

+- Often, they can be found in resources/strings.xml
+- They can also be found in activity source code
+- Threat vectors
+    - URLs exposed (http/https)
+    - Credentials
+    - API keys
+    - Firebase URLs (firebase.io)

+Some obfuscation:
+- `R.string.cmVzb3VyY2VzX3lv`
+    - `R.string` means that you can find the string in Resources
+    - If you are using `jadx-gui`, go to `resources.arsc` > `res` > `values` > `strings.xml`
+- Check for `Base64.decode` for possible secrets